zgebler/Mapping-Food-Deserts/README.md

 # Mapping-Food-Deserts

 ## Overview
+- ML project currently intended to be run in a series of Jupyter Notebooks
+-

 ### Background
 "Limited access to supermarkets, supercenters, grocery stores, or other sources of healthy and affordable food may make it harder for some Americans to eat a healthy diet.
 There are many ways to measure food store access for individuals and for neighborhoods, and many ways to define which areas are food deserts—neighborhoods that lack healthy food sources." - USDA Website